 If you’re looking for world-class mountain scenery in an area that doesn’t get a lot of attention, then do the Grizzly Lake hike in the Tombstone Mountain Range, Yukon Territory.
 Starting at KM 58.5 on the Dempster Highway, the three to five day hiking trip takes you first to Grizzly Lake, and then to Divide and Talus Lakes.
 It’s a wild, desolate, truly memorable landscape.

-This blog only takes you on a hike to stunning Grizzly Lake in the Tombstones, a distance of 11.5 km with an elevation gain of 797 m (2,615 feet) one way.
+This blog only takes you on a stunner of a hike to Grizzly Lake in the Tombstones, a distance of 11.5 km with an elevation gain of 797 m (2,615 feet) one way.
 The next day we traveled about 10 km to reach Divide Lake, via Glissade Pass – and part of that hike was in a blizzard.
+It was memorable to put it mildly.